 Trauma-Sensitive Yoga Introduction

 In the circle of yogis, I did not hear about (Trauma-Sensitive Yoga) TSY until shortly after I completed a 200 hour yoga training in 2016.
-TSY was already being practiced in various therapist offices and yoga studios (as well as treatment facilities, etc.) but it’s widespread practice had not reached many.
-I attended a TSY practice as an already seasoned yogi not expecting I would personally gain much from the practice – my personal awareness and openness to new healings was low.
-In that first practice I noticed sensations and physical places in my body I had not in any other practice.
+TSY was already part of various therapist offices and yoga studios (as well as treatment facilities, etc.) but it’s widespread practice had not reached many.
+I attended TSY at a studio as an already seasoned yogi not expecting I would personally gain much from the practice – my personal awareness and openness to new healings was low.
+In that first time I noticed sensations and physical places in my body I had not in other yoga practices.
 TSY wasn’t just about going slowly, it was an exploration in being present in what was happening inside here and now.